adriangalbincea/windows_dot_net_version_checker/README.md

 # Windows .Net Version Checker
-This app does not work with PowerShell 2.0
+I adapted the app to work with PowerShell 2.0